villano-lab/galactic-spin-W1/paper/paper.md

 between curve fits with and without dark matter.
 Understanding dark matter's epistemological origins will help participants to formulate their own opinions on the dark matter debate.

-%![An outline of the structure of a ROOT [@ROOT] output file named \texttt{file.root}.
-Everything is contained within a top-level key called \texttt{cascade}.
-Beneath \texttt{cascade} are several other keys, each pointing to an array.
-Each array element corresponds to one cascade; the same index will point to the same cascade across arrays. \texttt{n} notes the number of energy levels in the cascade. \texttt{cid} is short for "cascade ID" and refers to the row number of the levelfile which was used to generate the cascade, starting from zero.
-Each element of \texttt{Elev} is an array noting the energy levels used, given in eV.
-Similarly, \texttt{taus} notes the lifetimes of these states used, given in attoseconds.
-Both \texttt{Elev} and \texttt{taus} will have entries with a length of the corresponding value of n, so if \texttt{n[3]} is four then the lengths of \texttt{Elev[3]} and \texttt{taus[3]} will both be four. \texttt{delE} lists the energies deposited during the cascade in eV, and will always a length of one less than n. \texttt{I} calculates the ionization in terms of a number of charges, and \texttt{Ei} combines \texttt{I} with \texttt{delE} to list the ionization energy in eV. \texttt{time} describes the simulation-generated time that the neutron spent at each energy level, in attoseconds, and has a length corresponding to n. \texttt{Eg} provides gamma energies associated with each decay, in MeV, and has a length corresponding to one less than n.
-The gamma energies are not included in any of the other energy arrays. \label{rootfile_fig}](joss_fig.pdf)

 # Models Used